Melbourne Victory FC (women): Close to the top but not there (2022–2025)

-Hopkins would go into the 2022-23 A-League Woman Season by re-signing Alex Chidiac and signing Jessika Nash, Beattie Goad, and Elise Kellond-Knight.
+Hopkins would go into the 2022–23 A-League Woman Season by re-signing Alex Chidiac and signing Jessika Nash, Beattie Goad, and Elise Kellond-Knight.
 Victory would finish the A-League Women season placing fourth with a point tally of 29 points.
-Victory would play in the semi final against third placed Melbourne City at Casey Fields on 15 April 2023. the match would end in a 3-3 draw after extra time meaning the match went to penalties.
-Melbourne Victory won 4-1 on penalties qualifying Victory to the Preliminary final.
+Victory would play in the semi final against third placed Melbourne City at Casey Fields on 15 April 2023. the match would end in a 3–3 draw after extra time meaning the match went to penalties.
+Melbourne Victory won 4–1 on penalties qualifying Victory to the Preliminary final.
 Victory would play first placed Sydney FC at Allianz Stadium on 22 April 2023.
 After a long game for both sides a 89th Madison Haley goal to put Sydney FC a goal to win them the match.
-Victory lost the match 1-0 meaning Victory were eliminated from the finals series.
+Victory lost the match 1–0 meaning Victory were eliminated from the finals series.
 Melina Ayres would finish third place in the Golden boot with 9 goals.
 Alex Chidiac would earn herself the Julie Dolan Medal for her extraordinary season with the club.

 Hopkins would re-sign to his role of coach of the club again for the next two seasons.
 Hopkins would go into the 2023-24 Season by signing Rachel Lowe, Emma Checker, and Jamilla Rankin.
 These signings were followed up by the signing of Japanese forward Kurea Okino, as well as signing Ella O'Grady.
-Victory would start the season Shakey by loosing its first two matches against Brisbane Roar and Western United.
+Victory would start the season Shakey by losing its first two matches against Brisbane Roar and Western United.
 Victory would get there first win against Adelaide United 2-0 at AAMI Park in front of a crowd of 4,102 on 4 November 2023.
 On 30 December 2023 the club would announce the return of Alex Chidiac for two and a half seasons.
 Victory would finish the season fourth placed with a points tally of 36 points and qualify Victory to the finals series.
 Victory would play Central Coast Mariners in the elimination final on 14 April 2024 at the Home of the Matildas.
 The match went 120 minuets without a goal, with the match ending nil-all.
 The match went to penalties and ended in a 4-2 loss for Victory.